Seasick-Turtle/100-Days-of-Code/README.md

 * Have been listening to Frontend Masters courses reviewing Javascript data structures
 * Doing research to finish up FCC tribute page but have modified the layout
 * Implemented animation on scroll effect to the FCC project

+### Day 6:

+* Almost finsihed with the FCC tribute page
+* Adjusted the repo I'm working on in the Project Unicorn Organization
+* Did additional planning, talked about the future of the TaskIt project